gz4zzxc/GDUFS-webdesign/README.md

-# GDUFS-webdesign
+# GDUFS-web-design
 This respositority is course colltion and homeword of the web-design lession in GDUFS by lecture Liji

-public e-mail:jsjgl_public@163.com  password：55web666
+public e-mail:jsjgl_public@163.com

+password：55web666